-(a) It appears that requirements of this Ordinance cannot or will not be met, or ...

-Upon granting of the requested special permits, it appears that the requirements of the Ordinance will be met.

-(b) traffic generated or patterns of access or egress would cause congestion, hazard, or substantial change in established neighborhood character, or ...

-The proposed reduction of required parking and provision of required residential parking off-site are not anticipated to cause particular congestion or hazard.

-(c) the continued operation of or the development of adjacent uses as permitted in the Zoning Ordinance would be adversely affected by the nature of the proposed use, or ...
+- (a) It appears that requirements of this Ordinance cannot or will not be met, or ... - Upon granting of the requested special permits, it appears that the requirements of the Ordinance will be met. - (b) traffic generated or patterns of access or egress would cause congestion, hazard, or substantial change in established neighborhood character, or ... - The proposed reduction of required parking is not anticipated to cause particular congestion or hazard. - (c) the continued operation of or the development of adjacent uses as permitted in the Zoning Ordinance would be adversely affected by the nature of the proposed use, or ...

-The proposed changes in parking will not adversely affect adjacent uses that exist or are anticipated in the future as permitted in the Zoning Ordinance.
+The proposed change in parking will not adversely affect adjacent uses that exist or are anticipated in the future as permitted in the Zoning Ordinance.